Create an IoT hub using the Azure portal

 Choose the name of the IoT hub

 To create an IoT hub, you must name the IoT hub.
-This name must be unique across the IoT hubs.
-No duplication of hubs is allowed on the solution back end, so it is recommended that this hub is named as uniquely as possible.
+This name must be unique across all IoT hubs.

 Choose the pricing tier

 You can choose from several tiers depending on how many features you want and how many messages you send through your solution per day.
 The free tier is intended for testing and evaluation.
 It allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
 Each Azure subscription can create one IoT Hub in the free tier.